 Uphold business ethics and integrity

 We conduct business ethically and with integrity.
-Our core ethical values—honesty, respect, and fairness—are at the heart of how we operate at PMI.
+Our core ethical values—honesty, respect, and fairness—are at the heart of how we operate.

 Business ethics landscape